mltony/nvda-indent-nav/README.md

 * NVDA+alt+LeftArrow: Jump to parent - that is previous line with lesser indentation level.
 * NVDA+Alt+RightArrow: Jump to first child - that is next line with greater indentation level within the same indentation block.

+## Known issues
+* IndentNav doesn't  support VSCode at this time.
+Due to its internal optimizations, VSCode doesn't load the entire document in the editable control, which makes it impossible to find lines far from current line.
+  Please consider using [Indentation Level Movement](https://marketplace.visualstudio.com/items?itemName=kaiwood.indentation-level-movement) VSCode extension instead.

 ## Release history
 * [v1.3](https://github.com/mltony/nvda-indent-nav/releases/download/v1.3/IndentNav-1.3.nvda-addon)
   * French translation.